pssguy/premierLeague/info.md

 ### Method

-Use tabs in sidebar to access tables and charts for teams/players etc
+Use tabs in sidebar to access tables and charts for teams/players etc.
+Rows in tables and points on charts can often be clicked for drilldown info

   ---